alangunning/doc-ai-analysis-starter/docs/content/scripts-and-prompts.md

 # Adding Prompts

+Each `.prompt.yaml` defines model parameters and instructions for GitHub's AI models.
+Use the examples under `data/**` as starting points when crafting prompts for your own documents.

 1. Create a `.prompt.yaml` file next to the document (e.g., `data/acme-report/acme-report.prompt.yaml`).
 2. Commit the prompt and document; the Analysis workflow will run it automatically.